noahehall/theBookOfNoah/0current/languages/javascript/react.md

   constructor(props) {
     super(props);
     this.state = {date: new Date()};
-    // only required for event handlers
+    // only required for event handlers to make `this` work in the callback
     // so you can refrain from <button onClick={e => this.handler(e)}>
     // and jsut do onClick={this.handler}
-    this.eventHandler = this.eventHandler.bind(this);
+    // ^ can also use class fields syntax with arrow fn this.eventHandler = this.eventHandler.bind(this);
   }

-  componentDidMount() {
+  // setup your side effects
+  // runs after the component output has been rendered to the DOM componentDidMount() {
     this.timerID = setInterval(
       () => this.tick(),